charkes/hypercard-center/HyperTalkReference/editingscripts/Close-a-script-window.md

 <b>To close a script window</b>:

-• Click the window’s close box.
+* Click the window’s close box.

-• Choose Close from the Edit menu     (or press Command-W).
+* Choose Close from the Edit menu (or press Command-W).

-• Hold down Command-Option and click.
+* Hold down Command-Option and click.

 <b>To close a script window without saving your changes:</b>

 Press Command-. (period).

-<b> To close a script window and save your changes:</b>
+<b>To close a script window and save your changes:</b>

 Press Enter.

 ## Related Topics